LANG 105 Beginning Conversational Chinese

-Offered at beginning and intermediate levels.
-Includes supporting vocabulary for success in the core course.
+Both levels include supporting vocabulary for success in the core course and daily life in Beijing.
 Classes incorporate activities outside the classroom to practice language skills.

-This introductory course provides an overview of careers in fields such as diplomacy, journalism, health, law, business, and education in an international context.
-Classroom study is complemented by visits and onsite sessions at locations throughout the city.
+This introductory course provides you with an overview of careers in fields such as diplomacy, art, journalism, media, health, law, business, and education in an international context.
+Classroom study is complemented by site visits and onsite sessions at locations throughout the city.

 This course will cover:

 8:30 am: Grab a jianbing (crepe stuffed with egg, scallions, and cilantro) before class.

 9:00 am: In class, discuss the top 10 skills employers look for and how you can plan to develop them in college.
 Which skills do you need to work on?

 11:00 am: Chinese class!
 Learn how to introduce yourself to different people in the career ladder.
 Practice introducing yourself to a CEO and to a student.

 12:00 pm: Lunch and study hall—head to the cafeteria across campus to review vocab from this morning and practice introductions with your friends.